What is Inbound Marketing?

 Inbound Marketing plays an indispensable role for the success of companies, whether they are multinational corporations or SMEs.
 Higher revenues, higher profit margins, and growth in general, simply cannot be generated without Inbound Marketing.

+What is Inbound Marketing?
 It is the process of building relationships with prospects and customers.
 Marketing is a medium by which businesses create customer interest in their products or services.
 It is an umbrella term that covers branding, PR, advertising, direct response, promotions through multiple channels, customer loyalty etc.

 In other words, the main purpose of Marketing as a whole is to draw consumers in and make them aware of a product, service or a brand’s name.
 Through marketing, customers get to know the value of a company’s products or services and how they can be useful to them.